-Selecting the Check Validation box won’t work in this case as the form are validate using AJAX.
+Selecting the Check Validation box won’t work in this case as the form are validated using AJAX.

 Element Visibility Trigger

 This trigger is more stable than the Form Submission.
-The basic idea behind this trigger is identifying when a user has viewed a certain element of the page.
-In this case, we ask GTM to identify users that have seen the Thank Message after a successful submission.
+The basic idea behind this trigger is to identify when a user has viewed a certain element of the page.
+In this case, we ask GTM to identify users that have seen the Thank Message after successful submission.

 This trigger works regardless of the text of the Thank You Message

 To set up this trigger, simply navigate to the Triggers page in GTM a click ‘New’.
 Select Trigger Type ‘Element Visibility’ and set the Selection Method to ‘CSS Selector’.
 Paste in the field ‘.success’.

 Finally, check the ‘Observe DOM changes’ box or the trigger won’t be able to identify the new page element.

 The next option is to set up a generic Custom Event to indicate form submissions.
 This option is also my recommended way to track Webflow forms.